ImperialCollegeLondon/UniLace/README.md

 The simulation can be stopped by pressing `Ctrl+C` in the terminal or by pressing `Esc` with the Unity window selected.

 ### UniLaceGym scene
-This scene is connected with a python wrapper.
-Running the testing policy will call `step` once which moves the robot into a different configuration and show the observations.
+This scene is connected with a Python wrapper.
+Running the testing policy will call `step` once which moves the robot into a different configuration and shows the observations.
-Then it calls the `reset` function and moves the scene back to default setup.
+Then it calls the `reset` function and moves the scene back to the default setup.
 The scene will close itself after the reset function is called.
-1. Launch the python wrapper with the Unity executable:
+1. Launch the Python wrapper with the Unity executable:
     ```
     make start-gym
     ```